-Aromatic spring botanicals lavender, rose, calendula, and chamomile bloom with white tea to create an intoxicating wildflower honeyed bouquet brew.
-Pleasantly fragrant and sweet, this nectarous cup is sure to have you feeling free as flowers.
+Aromatic spring botanicals lavender, rose, calendula, and chamomile bloom with pure white tea to create an intoxicating floral bouquet when brewed.
+Pleasantly fragrant with a light honey sweetness, this nectarous cup is sure to have you feeling free as flowers.

 organic white tea, organic chamomile, organic lavender, organic rose, organic calendula

 Organically grown ingredients are sourced from all around the world.

 We use only natural flavors, never any artificial flavors or added sugars.